calebjmatthews/endless-desert/concept.md

   - Favorite activity: crafting, Secret wish: to wear a robe of golden thread

 Caches:
-  - Give random amounts of relics and valuable resources
+  - Give random amounts of relics, which are resources used to construct cosmetics
   - After creating a new file an "Heirloom Cache" is available for super cheap ($0.50?)
   - Otherwise a "Mysterious Cache" is available every week for $1 and a "Grand Cache" is available every month for $5.
-Grand Caches include a clue that leads to a unique mysticism research and series of explorations
+Grand Caches include a clue that leads to a unique mysticism research and series of explorations that result in more relics

 Research:
   - Study action, inspect an item that has not been studied before to gain knowledge
   - Analyse action, Gain knowledge by destroying a resource and studying its parts
   - Field notes are brought back by explorers, even when an exploration fails.
 There are also ways of gathering field notes about the town itself.
 Example field notes are "Notes on the Western Stars", "Notes on the Waning Moon", "Notes on Flowing Water", "Notes on Caves Beneath the Sand", etc.
+  - Research difficulty works as follows:
+    - Easiest difficulty uses very small amounts of knowledge, water, and lentils
+    - Easy difficulty uses

+Traders:
+  - Individual trader ideas:
+    - European traders that give metals
+    - Scholarly trader that receives knowledge and parchment
+    - Explorering trader that receive food, drink, and exploration supplies
+  - Very early traders: give seeds, wood; receive water, lentils, reeds
+  - Early traders
+  - Middle traders: give iron, gold; receive glass

 Tabs:
   - Map, showing locations of each building and the river running through the middle